Complete

 The measure comprised a trial of a reablement model and a range of national complementary support strategies.
 The evaluation included:

-The Department appointed AHA to evaluate the PIL measure because of our extensive track record of evaluating programs in the aged care sector, and our ability to engage sensitively with people from diverse, vulnerable or ‘hard-to-reach’ population groups.
-Our two-year evaluation was completed in December 2020, and the final report is available on the Department’s website.
+The department appointed AHA to evaluate the PIL measure because of our extensive track record of evaluating programs in the aged care sector and our ability to engage sensitively with people from diverse, vulnerable or hard-to-reach population groups.
+The final report is available on the department’s website.

 Our evaluation findings include:

-These findings are consistent with the 2021 Royal Commission into Aged Care Quality and Safety, which emphasised the importance of wellness and reablement (W&R) in aged care.
+These findings are consistent with the Royal Commission into Aged Care Quality and Safety, which emphasised the importance of wellness and reablement in aged care.

 The following briefly describes:

-• Wellness and Reablement (W&R) approaches to delivering aged care services
+Wellness and reablement approaches to delivering aged care services

-As Australia’s population ages, the number and proportion of people needing care are increasing.
-Overall spending on aged care in Australia is forecast to grow to $22.1 billion in 2021–22.
+As Australia’s population ages, the number and proportion of people needing care will increase with a consequent increase in overall spending on aged care.

-The 2017 Legislated Review into Aged Care recommended that government and providers work together to strengthen W&R approaches when delivering aged care services.
+The 2017 Legislated Review into Aged Care recommended that government and providers work together to strengthen wellness and reablement approaches when delivering aged care services.

 Wellness is a broad approach that aims to promote independence by building on a client’s strengths and capability.
 Like wellness, reablement aims to promote a client’s independence, specifically through time-limited interventions that are targeted towards regaining confidence and the capacity to resume daily activities such as shopping.

-Emerging evidence indicates that investment in W&R can slow the rate of functional decline in older people and reduce their dependence on longer-term and more costly services.
-Our evaluation provides evidence and insight to support the Department’s implementation of reablement approaches in aged care.
+Emerging evidence indicates that investment in wellness and reablement approaches can slow functional decline in older people and reduce their dependence on longer-term and more costly services.
+Our evaluation provides evidence and insight to support the department’s implementation of reablement approaches in aged care.

 The Australian Government provides approximately $2.5 billion annually to 1,600 providers to deliver CHSP services to over 800,000 Australians.

 CHSP services include domestic assistance, transport, home maintenance and modifications, meals, personal care, allied health and therapy, aids and equipment.
-Regional Assessment Services assess potential clients/carers’ eligibility to access CHSP services.
+Regional Assessment Services assess potential clients and carers’ eligibility to access CHSP services.

 The key objective of CHSP services is to enable clients to remain living independently at home and in their community for as long as they can and wish to do so.

-Wellness and Reablement approaches can slow the rate of functional decline in older people, improve their independence and reduce their dependence on longer-term and more costly services.
-Rates of clients undergoing reablement increased from 13% at the commencement of the trial to 30% at the end of the trial - a significant achievement within 12 months.
+Wellness and reablement approaches can slow the rate of functional decline in older people, improve their independence and reduce their dependence on longer-term and more costly services.
+Rates of clients undergoing reablement increased from 13% at the start of the trial to 30% at the end of the trial – a significant achievement in 12 months.